onecompiler/tutorials/javascript/introduction/introduction.md

 Javascript(JS) is a object-oriented programming language which adhere to ECMA Script Standards.
-Javascript is required to design the behaviour of the web pages.
+Javascript was designed to specify the behaviour of the web pages.

 ## Key Features
 * Open-source